-Physical activity has many benefits for people with breast cancer, from reducing fatigue to helping you regain a sense of control.
+Physical activity has many benefits for people who’ve had treatment for breast cancer, from reducing fatigue to helping regain a sense of control.

-Regular physical activity can help maintain or improve your health during and after treatment, and can:
+Regular physical activity can help maintain or improve your health during and after treatment.
+It can:

 - improve your long-term health, reducing the risk of heart attacks and strokes, and may reduce the risk of the cancer coming back